supitscaro/InterviewPrepWork/LanguagesInfo/Python/classes.md

 - its first parameter is always self

 ### Getters
+- a method that gets a value but looks like a normal property

 #### property decorator
 - we can apply this to a method to make it more readable
+- decorators allow us to change the way a method will get invoked

 ```python
 class Dog: